 OSHA is initiating this National Emphasis Program (NEP) to address the deflagration, other fire, and explosion hazards that may exist at facilities handling combustible dust.
-A combustible dust hazard study conducted by the U.S. Chemical Safety and Hazard Investigation Board facilities over the past 25 years, resulting in 119 fatalities and over 700 injuries.
+A combustible dust hazard study conducted by the U.S. Chemical Safety and Hazard Investigation Board (CSB) found that nearly 280 dust fires and explosions have occurred in U.S. industrial facilities over the past 25 years, resulting in 119 fatalities and over 700 injuries.